Do I Really Need to Detox?

 Although it is a necessary step to rid your body of the dangerous effects caused by drugs and alcohol, detox deprives your body of a substance you have become chemically dependent upon to function.
 Thus, it is crucial to detox with the help of experienced medical and drug treatment professionals.
 These withdrawal symptoms are serious, and without medical supervision, withdrawal can have some severe side effects, and could even be life threatening.

+The symptoms of withdrawal can include both physical and psychological components.
+Physically, withdrawal can make you sick—it can cause muscle spasms, fatigue, excessive appetite, no appetite, perspiration, seizures, and even death.
+The mental effects of withdrawal can include depression, anxiety, insomnia, and more.
+Emotionally, withdrawal can be overwhelming, causing feelings of anger or restlessness.
 These symptoms are extremely difficult to manage on your own and attempting to detox at home can be not only dangerous but ineffective, leading to a quick relapse.
 While many side effects of withdrawal can be mitigated by medications, without the supervision of a physician, you will not have access to these critical medications.
 What’s more, a doctor can assess your substance use disorder and determine the best way to approach detox to avoid the most severe side effects of withdrawal.

 How Long Does Detox Last?

 The detox process, much like substance use and SUD itself, is extremely personal.
 Studies have revealed that the average length of detox was a little over seven days.
 However, every person’s detox is different.
-Depending on the substance you are detoxing from and the severity of your addiction, detox can take anywhere from three days to two weeks.
-Your detox is complete only when the substance is completely flushed from your system.
+Depending on the substance you are detoxing from and the severity of your addiction, detox can take anywhere from three days to two weeks Your detox is complete only when the substance is completely flushed from your system.
+Medical detox is most often considered a procedure separate from the treatment of substance use disorder.
+It has been shown that going through detox and then following up with continued treatment for your substance use disorder tends to give the best long-term results for prolonged health and sustainable recovery.

 Are There Medications to Ease Symptoms?